brigio345/DaCH/README.md

 	the `cache.h` header file
 2. setting the [`cache` parameters](#cache-parameters), possibly taking advantage of the [profiling functions](#profiling) for their fine-tuning
-3. creating a wrapper function that:
-    1. initializes the `cache` (through the `init` member function)
-    2. calls the function that accesses the array
-    3. stops the `cache` (through the `stop` member function)
-4. calling the wrapper function, instead of the original function, in a `dataflow` region
+4. instantiating the `cache` and calling the function to be accelerated through the `cache_wrapper` function, in a `dataflow` region

 As an example, the changes required for accelerating the `vecinit` kernel consist in: